miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 - executable statements (function definitions, constants, init code) How to create a python module?
 1. write a .py file
 2. (optional) write a C extension module (CPython) -> CPython is the default implementation of Python.
-This module calls the C code behind Python -> THIS IS WHY when we tested runtime for sorting algorithms the sorted() function performed much faster (because we called a function that is written in C) commit - local operation on my computer two programmers working on the same project -> push -> conflict interpreter - runs the last function
+This module calls the C code behind Python -> THIS IS WHY when we tested runtime for sorting algorithms the sorted() function performed much faster (because we called a function that is written in C and that is FAST) commit - local operation on my computer two programmers working on the same project -> push -> conflict interpreter - runs the last function
+3. built-in modules (python -> settings -> interpr)

 Modules in C/C++:
 - header files: .h (signatures, documentation for all the methods, not compiled)